All Episodes

 Yes.

-Here we are, ladies and gentlemen, talent on lawn from God.
+Here we are, ladies and gentlemen.

-All right, let's go back to the audio sound bites on Sunday.
+All right, let's go back to the audio soundbites on Sunday.

 They think there are tremendous successes that have taken place in Iraq.

-He's talking there about soldiers returning from Iraq watching the news coverage and feeling like it is distorted.
+He's talking there about soldiers returning from Iraq, watching the news coverage and feeling like it is distorted.

 We've heard a lot of this in the administration.

-Uh what's your take?
+What's your take?

 Well, to a man and a woman, I'm not sure about that.

-I mean, talk to anybody uh who's been on the ground in Iraq by way of media as well.
+I mean, talk to anybody who's been on the ground in Iraq by way of media as well.

 Why don't you quote the president?

-What are you what I do an interview with the president and they pull a quote from me.
+I do an interview with the president and they pull a quote from me.

 That's number one.

-Number two, it's an out of context quote, or it's an incomplete quote.
+Number two, it's an out-of-context quote or it's an incomplete quote.

-I prefaced the remark that here's what they have me saying.
+Here's what they have me saying.

-To a man and a woman, they are shocked, they say when they get back here to I said, Mr. President, we talk to a lot of people who've been in Iraq who are in Iraq and who've just gotten home.
+I said, Mr. President, we talk to a lot of people who've been in Iraq, who are in Iraq and who've just gotten home.

 I have never said I've spoken to every soldier in Iraq.